Pinto1232/MyFertilityJourney/README.md

-# Bluegrass_Digital
+# Bluegrass_Digital: My Fertility Journey

 ## Project Description
-Bluegrass_Digital is a web application designed to manage and showcase digital assets.
-It provides a user-friendly interface for uploading, organizing, and displaying various types of digital content.
+Bluegrass_Digital is a web application designed to manage and showcase digital assets related to My Fertility Journey.
+It provides a user-friendly interface for uploading, organizing, and displaying various types of digital content, including personal stories, medical documents, articles, and multimedia resources.

 ## Project Structure
 ```